Trade relationships during and after a crisis: Results

 \section{Results}

-How do firms respond to temporary shocks that disrupt their suppliers’ ability to deliver goods?
-In this section, I show that buyer–supplier relationships adjust in response to disruptions, distinguishing between relationship termination and efforts to preserve existing contracts through shipment reorganization.
-I then examine how relationship-level shocks aggregate to affect importers’ supplier portfolios, assessing whether more exposed importers experience greater partner churn.
-Finally, I analyse whether these disruptions translate into firm-level exit from the market.\\
+In this section, I show that buyer--seller relationships adjust in response to disruptions.
+I distinguish between relationship endings and short-run adjustments that allow firms to preserve existing relationships despite temporary delivery shortfalls.
+I then examine how relationship-level shocks aggregate to affect importers' relationship portfolios, assessing whether more exposed importers experience greater relationship turnover.
+Finally, I analyze whether these disruptions translate into firm exit.\\

-\textbf{Effect on relationship survival.} Equation (\ref{Y1}) estimates the differential effect of road disruptions on the probability of a relationship ending, comparing those \textit{exposed to the shock} with those that are not.
-Figure \ref{fig:main} displays the estimates for each $\beta$ coefficient: the left panel uses all relationships, while the right panel restricts attention to variation within an importer’s portfolio.
+\textbf{Effect of road disruptions on relationship ending.} Figure~\ref{fig:main} displays estimates of the differential effect of road disruptions on the probability of a relationship ending, comparing relationships \textit{exposed to the shock} with those that are not.
+The left panel compares all exposed and non-exposed relationships, while the right panel restricts to variation within an importer's relationship portfolio.

 When comparing all relationships, the effect at the shock ($t=0$) is small and statistically indistinguishable from zero.
-However, focusing within an importer’s portfolio, the probability of a relationship ending decreases by about 7 percentage points.
-This difference reflects that importers without variation in exposure across their portfolio, whose relationships would otherwise average out opposing effects, are included in the all-relationships comparison, whereas the within-importer analysis isolates the effect of exposure among relationships with differential exposure.\\
+However, focusing within an importer's portfolio, the probability of a relationship ending decreases by approximately 8 percentage points---a 48\% decline relative to the pre-shock baseline of 0.167.
+The within-importer specification holds the importer fixed, so the estimate reflects variation in exposure across relationships linked to the same buyer.
+This is consistent with importers with partial portfolio exposure delaying the baseline turnover process: because they can still receive shipments through non-exposed relationships, they have an incentive to wait for disrupted suppliers to resume deliveries rather than terminate them immediately.